-A barometer is used to measure atmospheric pressure and a barometer sensor also assist GPS in smartphones to know the exact location of the device by providing instantly the altitude data.
+A barometer is used to measure atmospheric pressure and a barometer sensor also assists GPS in smartphones to know the exact location of the device by providing instantly the altitude data.
 Some weather apps use barometric sensors.

 4. Gyroscope/ Gyro Sensor:

 Gyro Sensor provides the accuracy for the smartphone to detect precisely the direction, rotation, the orientation of mobile.
-Many gaming apps use gyro sensor, the gyroscope enables the mobile to get commands by tilting or moving mobile in an up-down, left-right direction.
+Many gaming apps use a gyro sensor, the gyroscope enables the mobile to get commands by tilting or moving the mobile in an up-down, left-right direction.

 5. Hall Sensor:

 Hall sensor in mobile enables the mobile to close the screen or put the mobile on ideal mode.
 It works by detecting a magnetic field, mostly it is used when there is a flip cover on a mobile, that enables the phone to act according to the flip cover.

 A magnetometer is used in navigation, maps, direction, and the compass of the smartphone.
 As magnetometer sensor detects the magnetic field and easily locates the north pole direction.
 A magnetometer is also capable of detecting metal.

 A proximity sensor is mainly useful in detecting the distance of a mobile from the skin.
 Most touchscreen mobiles are laced with proximity sensors to avoid accidental operation of the touchscreen during calls, as the mobile is held near the ear of the user the mobile puts the touchscreen on standby mode with help of a proximity sensor.

 Today smartphones have inbuilt thermometer sensors, with the help of thermometer sensors mobiles are unable to monitor the temperature of the mobile and the environment.
 This helps to display the temperature to the user and in case of overheating of the device shut down the mobile to prevent it from further damage.